 Cub Scouting

 Scouting Programs

-By registering your child in a Scouting program, he or she will have a lot of fun – while being challenged to develop leadership skills in an environment that stresses the importance of moral and ethical behavior.
+By registering your child in a Scouting program, he or she will have a lot of fun while being challenged to develop leadership skills in an environment that emphasizes moral and ethical behavior.
 Click the links below to learn more about the programs on the national site.

+Cub Scouting